pimentel/bears_iplant/README.md

 biocLite("biomaRt")
 ```

+Open a new file if you would like to type the commands and add them as we go
-Open a new file, and let's start adding code to it.
-You can execute a line in
+along, or you can simply open `analysis.R` and follow along.
+You can execute a
-Rstudio using `ctrl + enter`.
+line in Rstudio using `ctrl + enter`.

 Next, load sleuth: